mekarpeles/quintet/README.md

 ## Characters

-* `Leina` is a loner who doesn't understand fun.
+* Madeleina (`Leina`) Grey - a loner who doesn't understand fun.
+She is the main protagonist of our story.
 She's smarter & more mature than the kids her age, and most adults.
 And is very sensitive of the ways her experience lacks behind her theoretical knowledge.
 For some reason Leina always found the approaches intuitive and strangely familiar, if not a bit off or wrong in subtle ways she couldn't describe.
+  - Leina is a young girl (14)
+  - She is way too mature and intellgent for her age, not by choice
+  - Does not especially like adults
+  - Hates the idea of politics but is quite political
+  - self-reliant
+  - tormented
+  - wants freedom, peace, solitude, a simple life
+  - wears a necklace with a large trillion of oracle stone

 * `Nume` - Leina's mother, is paranoid / a bit crazy (may not without justification) and educates Leina harshly.

-Among many of her mother's books was a book called the Soul Seeker's Manual which had slightly woo approaches to medicine.
-Heuristics and classical approaches.
-One one edition of the Soul Seeker's Manual has notes on this practice, and it is the copy that Nume has
+* `Ardivous Retik`

-* `Ardivous` -  an Assassin sent by the Red Shepherds to find the annotated Soul Seeker's Manual.
+ -  an Assassin sent by the Red Shepherds to find the annotated Soul Seeker's Manual.
 Aside from being circumstantially heartless, the assassin also has a heart defect.
 He is beholden to the Reds who tell him his life depends on acquiring this book and the care of the Red Shepherd's Soul Seekers.

+* `Nume Moore Grey` - Leina's mother
+  - sharp nose, almost like a witch
+  - curly dark brown unkempt hair
+  - manic-depressive
+* `Alistair Grey` - Leina's father
+  - Famous, though it's unclear for what (good or bad)
+  - The annotations in Leina's soul seeker's manual are from Alistair, but Leina won't learn this until much later when she recognizes the handwriting
+  - may play a similar complicated role to Snape or Boromit
+* `Haesius Moore` - Leina's uncle & Nume's brother
+* `Samuel "Sammy" Smithens` - the town librarian
+  - An old frail man with white hair, mostly on the side of his head
+  - Treats children like adults, believes good ideas can come from anyone
+* The `Protector` - The Leader of the Reds
+* The `Collector(s)` - A group of elite Reds and a fabled band which operates in secrecy to do the Protector's will.
+Everyone pays tribute to the Collector(s), through groups such as the Red Shepherds.
+It’s not known who is in charge (it’s somewhat faceless, like anonymous).
+* `Johan Lemeus` - Leina's next door neighbor
+  - Used to be in the Westhaven guard
+  - He is having an affair with `Lindy Abigale`
+* `Lindy Abigale` - She works at the market